-How to Write an HR Mission Statement
+How to Write an HR Mission Statement, and Why They Matter

 *This blog is adapted from the first episode of HR Party of One, How to Write a Mission Statement, which you can view below.

 What is a Mission Statement, and Why is it Important in HR Today?

 Today, work/life balance and flexibility are a much bigger focus for companies and employees—in part because the lines of work and home life have blurred, for better or for worse.
 The office is always available through email and smartphones.
 Career development is agile, and the recruitment market is competitive.
 The future holds the promise of AI, automation, more and better data, and the entrance of Gen Z into the workforce.

 With so many decades of change, today’s HR professional has shifted their focus and can now bring unique value to today’s organizations.
 But, what do mission statements have to do with achieving this outcome?

 Mission statements create a framework for a company's goals and results—and establishes how daily work contributes toward achieving them.
 They're useful for individuals, organizations, and teams.